jlapeyre/PrimeSieve.jl/README.md

 Note that this treats the contents of the array as a bits type.
 In particular, if `arr` is not an array of bits type, then the number of 1's in the pointers in the array are counted.

+In the comments, Kim Walisch says this about the algorithm,

+  This algorithm counts the number of 1 bits (population count) in an array using 64-bit tree merging.
+To the best of my knowledge this is the fastest integer arithmetic bit population count algorithm, it uses only 8 operations for 8 bytes on 64-bit CPUs

 Example: